 “We wanted the $5, the $10, the $15,” Sanfilippo says.
 “We wanted everybody to look at the statue and say, ‘I helped.
 I contributed.’”

 Last fall, Burke began planning an installation that would call attention to the statue—and the women it represents.
 As work progressed on the August event, she took a Gloucester harbor cruise with her mother and several female friends.
-Nearing the boulevard, the tour guide pointed out the Man and the Wheel, but didn’t even mention the fishermen’s wives statue.
+Nearing the boulevard, the tour guide pointed out the Man at the Wheel, but didn’t even mention the fishermen’s wives statue.
 This omission galvanized Burke’s determination.

 “It seemed like such validation that these strong women—and strong women everywhere—are not being heard,” she says.